dstackai/dstack.github.io/docs/gpt-2.md

     daemon running form a pool of runners.
 When you later run workflows via the `dstack` CLI, these workflows will be assigned to run on runners.

-!!! info "Run workflows locally"
+!!! info "Run runners locally"
     If you don't plan to use remote machines to run workflows, you can launch the `dstack-runner` daemon locally.

 Here's how you can install the `dstack-runner` daemon: